 the central-Europe based competition, as top flight riders awakened to the

 lucrative benefits available on the continent.
 Up to the present decade, in 22 of the preceding 25 years the

 Long Track World Champion had been British or German, with former England

 (above,) taking 7 titles in total, and Swabian Gerd

-Riss, (below,) dominating the era with 8 wins, his last 3 'on-the-trot', emulating the feats of his countrymen Hofmeister and Poschenreider 50
+Riss, (below, left,) dominating the era with 8 wins, his last 3 'on-the-trot', emulating the feats of his countrymen Hofmeister and Poschenreider 50

 years earlier and making a total of 27 titles for Germany since inception.
 The UK follows with